 Also, one piece of advice is to make sure to island hope while there.
 It is fairly easy to get between the islands, and can add completely new elements to your Hawaiian vacation.
-See my post on what to expect from each Island here.

 Let us know in the comments what are your favorite places to visit in Hawaii is!